git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

     IF

     ENDIF

 So why does it matter?
 Why do bring it up?
 You'll see this kind of stuff everywhere.
-So let's separate the common suspects into their respective categorties.
+So let's separate the common suspects into their respective categories.

 ## Terminal interface